Lancashire: Football

 The county's most prominent football rivalries are the East Lancashire derby between Blackburn Rovers and Burnley, and the West Lancashire derby between Blackpool and Preston North End.

 A further nine professional full-time teams lie within the historical borders of Lancashire but outside of the current ceremonial county.
 These include the Premier League clubs Everton, Liverpool, Manchester City and Manchester United.

 Rugby league

 Along with Yorkshire and Cumberland, Lancashire is recognised as the heartland of Rugby League.
 The county has produced many successful top flight clubs such as St. Helens, Wigan, Warrington, Oldham, Salford and Widnes.
 The county was once the focal point for many of the sport's professional competitions including the Lancashire League competition which ran from 1895 to 1970, and the Lancashire County Cup which ran until 1993.
 Rugby League has also seen a representative fixture between Lancashire and Yorkshire contested 89 times since its inception in 1895.
 In recent times there were several rugby league teams that are based within the ceremonial county which include Blackpool Panthers, East Lancashire Lions, and Blackpool Sea Eagles.

 Archery

 There are many archery clubs located within Lancashire.
 In 2004 Lancashire took the winning title at the Inter-counties championships from Yorkshire who had held it for 7 years.

 Wrestling

-Lancashire has a long history of wrestling, developing its own style called Lancashire wrestling, with many clubs that over the years have produced many renowned wrestlers.
-Some of these have crossed over into the mainstream world of professional wrestling, including Shak Khan, Billy Riley, Davey Boy Smith, William Regal, Wade Barrett and the Dynamite Kid.